nastasiakossia/meeting-analytics-system/README.md

 ## Engineering Decisions

-- Replaced free-text inputs with dropdowns to ensure **data integrity**
+- Replaced free-text inputs with dropdowns to improve data integrity
-- Separated SQL queries into a dedicated module (`queries.py`)
+- Separated SQL logic from application logic
-- Unified naming across the project for consistency
-- Improved UX and navigation clarity
-- Designed queries to extract **meaningful insights**, not just raw data
+- Designed queries to return interpretable results, not raw data
+- Implemented handling of missing and edge-case data

 ---